|Index Page||click on >> SITE MAP||Next Page (Photography)|

 www.BroomBroom.com If you are nervous about buying on line then you can

 use it to research prices before bargaining with your local dealer.

 www.dvla.gov.uk/vehiclelicence To tax it on line; www.askmid.com.
 MOT at www.kwik-fit.com can be booked on line

 To find the correct tyre pressures, type in the registration at http://www.tyresafe.org/tyre-safety/tyre-pressure-check

 https://www.liftshare.com/uk/ The site that helps you find or provide lifts.
 Save on fuel, save cost, save the planet !

 COMPUTING & COMPUTERS

-http://www.donateapc.org.uk/ Spare equipment?
+Spare equipment?
+These days schools would love laptops or tablets.
 Find a loving home for it (UK only) Get equipment for clubs etc.

 www.computer-aid.org if you have a spare computer.
-They do them up for 'Third World' schools.
+They will collect and check them out for schools.

 www.learndirect.co.uk Another government sponsored initiative providing more advanced courses